aidinfk/aidinfk/README.md

 ---

 ### 📄 Publications (Under Review)
-1. *A Literature Review of Process Mining in Healthcare* (Springer - 2025)
+1. *A Literature Review of Process Mining in Healthcare* (Manuscript under revision, Springer – 2025)
 2. *Using Advanced Learning Techniques to Predict Software Defects: A Systematic Literature Review* (IEEE - 2025)

 ---